 Demonetization is simply stripping out one currency unit and circulating new currency.
 Currency demonetization is a very old practice.
-In ancient age, when one king inherited a kingdom it was necessary to demonetize the current currency and circulate new one to the king’s stature among the nations and other kings.
-In modern world this practice remains same but the purpose of demonetization has changed.
+In ancient age, when one king inherited a kingdom it was necessary to demonetize the current currency and circulate a new one to the king’s stature among the nations and other kings.
+In the modern world, this practice remains the same but the purpose of demonetization has changed.
 The two most common reason for demonetization is counterfeit currency and to banish black market.

 The recent example of demonetization is India demonetizing its highest two currency RS.
 500 and RS.
 1000 from 8th November 2016 and Pakistan is demonetizing all its old currency to newly designed currency from 1st December 2016.
-Before India many country practices demonetization for example, USA in 1969, Bangladesh in 1972, Ghana in 1982, Switzerland in 1984, Nigeria in 1984, Myanmar in 1987, Soviet Union in 1991, Australia in 1996, Zimbabwe in 2010 and North Korea in 2010.
-Beside this the biggest demonetization phenomenon of modern currency was introduction of Euro as the uniform currency for all the 28-member nation of European Union in January 2002 and all European Union member country started using Euro.
+Before India many countries practices demonetization, for example, the USA in 1969, Bangladesh in 1972, Ghana in 1982, Switzerland in 1984, Nigeria in 1984, Myanmar in 1987, the Soviet Union in 1991, Australia in 1996, Zimbabwe in 2010 and North Korea in 2010.
+Besides this, the biggest demonetization phenomenon of modern currency was the introduction of the Euro as the uniform currency for all the 28-member nations of the European Union in January 2002 and all European Union member countries started using Euro.

 Demonetization is a good practice when it works according to the objective but sometimes it creates a massive problem especially to the common peoples.
-When Myanmar’s army invalidated its majority currency to wipe out the black market it leads to economic disruption which turn into a mass protests.
-When Zimbabwe introduced Million Dollar notes to control black market hyperinflation occurred.
-Because of demonetization the economy of Nigeria and Ghana collapsed.
-Demonetization of North Korea left its people with no food and shelter rather than banishing black market.
-Soviet Union pays a greater penalty of demonetization which brought down the authority of Mikhail Gorbachev the than president of Soviet Union and became one of the good reasons for Soviet breakup.
-But another example has set by Australia that they were the first country to release polymer notes to stop long lasting counterfeiting of currency.
+When Myanmar’s army invalidated its majority currency to wipe out the black market it leads to economic disruption which turns into mass protests.
+When Zimbabwe introduced Million Dollar notes to control the black market hyperinflation occurred.
+Because of demonetization, the economy of Nigeria and Ghana collapsed.
+The Demonetization of North Korea left its people with no food and shelter rather than banishing the black market.
+The Soviet Union pays a greater penalty of demonetization which brought down the authority of Mikhail Gorbachev the then president of the Soviet Union and became one of the good reasons for the Soviet breakup.
+But another example has set by Australia that they were the first country to release polymer notes to stop long-lasting counterfeiting of currency.
 They only change the material of currency from paper to plastic, it did not have any side-effect on the economy.

-On 5th March, 1972 Bangladesh government has demonetized all Pakistan currency notes of RS.
+On 5th March 1972 Bangladesh government has demonetized all Pakistan currency notes of RS.
 50. at the president’s order no. 20 of 1972 titled “The Bangladesh Bank (Demonetization of Currency Notes) Order, 1972”.
-The demonetization was necessary because of the proclamation of Independence of Bangladesh in 1971 and a large quantity of currency notes has been illegally removed by Pakistan occupation forces, from the government treasuries of former State Bank of Pakistan and from offices and branches of banks located in Bangladesh before their surrender to the Allied Armed Forces.
+The demonetization was necessary because of the proclamation of Independence of Bangladesh in 1971 and a large number of currency notes has been illegally removed by Pakistan occupation forces, from the government treasuries of the former State Bank of Pakistan, and from offices and branches of banks located in Bangladesh before their surrender to the Allied Armed Forces.

-Now the India issue, on November 8, 2016, India’s prime minister, Narendra Modi, declared that the two highest currency of Indian RS.
+Now the India issue, on November 8, 2016, India’s prime minister, Narendra Modi, declared that the two highest currencies of Indian RS.
 500 and RS.
 1000 won’t remain legal.
 The main objective behind this big move is to vanish black money.
-According to Reserve Bank of India the value of the currency was $16.42 trillion which is around 84.6% of total currency.
-As a huge number of money is removed in a single stroke it hit the Indian economy hard in a short term.
-This sudden move grinded the consumption activity in India.
-According to Central Statistics Office, India the GDP growth in the first quarter of F2016-2017 rose 7.1% but due to the surprise demonetization it is expected that there will be a plunged in India’s GDP growth in next 2 or 3 quarter.
+According to the Reserve Bank of India, the value of the currency was $16.42 trillion which is around 84.6% of the total currency.
+As a large number of money is removed in a single stroke it hit the Indian economy hard in a short term.
+This sudden move ground the consumption activity in India.
+According to Central Statistics Office, India the GDP growth in the first quarter of F2016-2017 rose 7.1% but due to the surprise demonetization, it is expected that there will be a plunged in India’s GDP growth in the next 2 or 3 quarter.
 As CPI (consumer price index) is the primary gauge of measuring inflation of India and their current target is to keep inflation at or below the 5% mark by March 2017.
 Due to demonetization the consumer spending activity has fallen, the supply and demand of food items also shrined.
 It is expected that it will exert more downward pressure on inflation.
 After the demonetization Indian banks saw a rise in deposits.
 The deposit crossed the RS.
 5 trillion mark from November 8th to 18th 2016 (Source Reserve bank of India).
-Due to these factors, commercial banks has sharply reduced their deposit rates and also reduced their lending rates.
-Since demonetization Indian equity markets is in a falling trend till November 22.
+Due to these factors, commercial banks have sharply reduced their deposit rates and also reduced their lending rates.
+Since demonetization, Indian equity markets are in a falling trend till November 22.
 The S&P BSE 100 index, which is comprised of 100 stocks compared to the Senex’s 30, fell 6.6% during this period.
 Mid and small-cap indices have been hit much harder than broader market indices (source: Exchanges).

 So the big question!!!
 Did it work?
 It is clear that demonetization didn’t work entirety.
 As people don’t stack black money in cash, rather they stash it in undisclosed accounts in Swiss banks.
 So this demonetization won’t affect the big fish.
-To replace the old currency, it will take months to circulation of new currency.
+To replace the old currency, it will take months to the circulation of new currency.
 Common peoples are the most sufferer of this activity.
-Long lines, hassle, inaccessibility of bank facility, essential commodities shortage, price hike etc. are making their life painful and complex.
-This surprise move didn’t create problem to the locals only, it brings unexpected burden to tourists and medical assistance seeking people from other countries.
+Long lines, hassle, inaccessibility of bank facility, essential commodities shortage, price hike, etc. are making their life painful and complex.
+This surprise move didn’t create problems for the locals only, it brings unexpected burden to tourists and medical assistance seeking people from other countries.
 We have to wait few more months for the final effect of this surprise demonetization.
-This step is surly a big challenge for Modi Government.
+This step is surely a big challenge for Modi Government.

 Impact on Bangladesh Economy: